MikeyBronowski/mikeybronowski.github.io/_posts/2022-03-29-sqlbits2022-experience.md

 # Back to SQLBits

-The SQLBits 2022 was my second in-person (before it was 2019).
+The SQLBits 2022 was my second in-person (the first in 2019).
 Last time I was an attendee and could experience the famous party, but this year was different.
 I've been there in several roles.

 ## Parent